Eiswein or Icewine are a Type of Dessert Wine Made From Frozen Grapes:

 Unlike other dessert wines, ice wines are refreshing and not cloying.
 They also usually have a slightly lower alcohol content than regular table wine.

 Ice wine vintners can be found in many of the wine growing regions of Germany, including the Mosel, Rheingau, Rheinhessen and Pfalz.
-Just follow the snow trail.Thoughts?
+Just follow the snow trail.Hopefully these tips have been helpful.
+What do you think?